 If you have mastered building a basic survey bot or are simply looking for more sophisticated tips and tricks, this is a tutorial for you!
-You see, just because Landbot is easy to use it doesn’t mean you can only achieve simple things.
+You see, just because Landbot, and advanced chatbot platform, is easy to use it doesn’t mean you can only achieve simple things.
 The variety of no-code features allows for an equal variety of sophisticated and smart solutions.

 To give you an example, I will show you how to set up an Airtable webhook in a conversational survey that adjusts the flow to customer responses in real-time.

 Check the video for the sneak-peak into the final result:

 So, in this survey, we asked our customers which Landbot features they use in their bot building and then rate those features.

 I. Set Up Airtable